Prof. Dr. Sven Barnow

 4) SOCIAL COMMITMENT and HOBBIES

 It is important to me to get involved in social matters.
-I built and managed a therapeutic shared flat at the beginning of my professional career.
-I am currently supporting various social projects and am committed to a public debate on the de-stigmatisation of mental disorders.
-Furthermore, I have initiated the foundation of an association in which students and some employees of Heidelberg University offer various positive activities for people in difficult situations (more information about the association prEVENtion see the web and on the outpatient page).
-The great commitment of the students to prEVENTion is a great pleasure for me.
-Currently I am planning on discussing and publishing texts regarding the topic “How do I want to live” (“Wie will ich leben”) with my students.
+I am currently supporting various social projects and I am committed to a public debate on the de-stigmatisation of mental disorders.
+Furthermore, I have initiated the foundation of an Verein in which students and some employees of Heidelberg University offer various activities for people in difficult situations (more information about the Verein prEVENtion see the web and on the outpatient clinic page).
+The great commitment of the students to prEVENTion is a pleasure for me.

 5) HONOURS